DietVds/CertifiedMaxSAT/README.md

 ## Building the source code

-Run the `build_src.sh` script to extract the minisat and qmaxsat archives, combine them and apply the patches to them:
+Run the `build_src.sh` script to extract the MiniSat and QMaxSAT archives, combine them and apply the patches to them:

 ```console
 ./scripts/build_src.sh PATH_TO_SRC